hashicorp/consul/website/source/docs/guides/forwarding.html.markdown

 page_title: "Forwarding"
 sidebar_current: "docs-guides-forwarding"
 description: |-
   By default, DNS is served from port 53.
 On most operating systems, this requires elevated privileges.
-Instead of running Consul with an administrative or root account, it is possible to instead forward appropriate queries to Consul, running on an unprivileged port, from another DNS server.
+Instead of running Consul with an administrative or root account, it is possible to instead forward appropriate queries to Consul, running on an unprivileged port, from another DNS server or port redirect.
 ---

 # Forwarding DNS